Introduction to Algorithms (CSCI2300) Syllabus

 Website and Announcements.
 We will make extensive use of electronic communication and the course website.
 You are responsible for checking Submitty/LMS regularly for announcements and course materials, as well as your e-mail for communications related to the class.

 Exams.
 There will be two midterm exams (see the class Schedule for the exact dates and times), and a comprehensive final exam during finals week.
 All exams are open-textbook and open-notes, but searching online, collaboration, or copying from others are not allowed and would be considered a breach of academic integrity.
-The exams will be administered remotely: they will be made available on Submitty/LMS at their start time.
+The exams will be administered in-person.
 We will not provide make-up exams except for official excused absences (see also here if you are off-campus).
 Any students with special circumstances must notify me during the first two weeks of class.

 Grading.
-We will give an approximate grade breakdown in the middle of the semester, but you are responsible for keeping track of your own grades by asking the TA during lab or by checking Submitty/LMS.
-If there is any error with your recorded grades, you must notify the instructor within one week of the grade being recorded on LMS.
+We will give an approximate grade breakdown in the middle of the semester, but you are responsible for keeping track of your own grades by asking the TA during lab or by checking Submitty.
+If there is any error with your recorded grades, you must notify the instructor within one week of the grade being recorded on Submitty.

 Final Grades: The final class grades will be assigned as follows.